Krishna – No Longer the Perfection of Yoga – Revisited

 Svavasa Prabhu also gave his views on the matter here:

-Gaura Dasa (who usually supports the book changes) wrote this on Facebook:
+Gaura Dasa [who used to support the book changes, but later changed his mind] wrote this on Facebook:

 “HH Jayadvaita Swami’s Views On Singing Srila Prabhupada’s Pranams During Mangal Arati Has Created A Great Deal Of Controversy